 LED bulbs aren't bulbs in the same sense as incandescent or halogen ones, and they are a little more complex.
 What this means for you, annoyed as you are by flickering LED track lights, is that you might have to do some detective work to find the problem.
 Of course, if a bulb is flickering, it's always possible that something is wrong with it.
-You can fix the flicker by changing the bulb.
+You can try to fix the flicker by changing the bulb.
 If that doesn't work, it's time to start the investigation.

 How LED Bulbs Work